Wexford county football team: Crest and colours

 Disposal of the colours is changed during the year, being the traditional kit mostly gold with a purple horizontal half.
 Since the 1990s purple has gained more importance and has been used in sleeves and with gradients.
 The current kit is mainly purple with golden trims.

 The crest has been changed several times.
 Until 1996, the team used the town of Wexford's traditional crest (three burning wooden ships), then they adopted the county's new coat of arms.
 Since 2006, Wexford GAA launched its own logo, used also on team jerseys.

-Kit evolution

 Team sponsorship

 Zurich Insurance Group sponsored the team on a four-year deal from 2020, following an announcement in October 2019.